 - Don’t let someone who is drunk get behind the wheel, no matter how much he or she protests.

 The holidays are a time for merriment and socializing.
-Enjoy yourself and the company of friends without the worry of potential harm to anyone or risk of liability to yourself.
+Enjoy yourself and the company of friends.
+But, do so without the worry of potential harm to anyone or risk of liability to yourself.
 Be a designated driver or make sure your guests have one lined up before the party starts.
 Uber is another great alternative for getting your friends and family home safely.
 And encourage everyone to wear their seatbelts.

 Alcoholic Beverage Code – State of Texas